 Unlike with the gag car, we can’t look under the skin and spot the problem.
 But the void is as real as inside that vehicle, and we have to recognize it and resolve it or pay with serious consequences for work, health, family, and life.

 In an always-on world, many will face burnout at least once in their careers, and once they do and recover from it, they will never go down that road again because of the misery it inflicts on every part of work and life.
-Burnout can lead to major health issues.
+Burnout can lead to major health issues, from stroke to depression.

-I have coached hard-working people with burnout from every part of this country and from Switzerland to Australia, and helped them cut off the chronic stress that drives burnout.
-Feeling without energy or drive is an alien feeling for all of them.
-In fact, it's the opposite of who they have always been, since people who get burned out are not slackers--they're the hardest workers.
+I have coached hard-working people with burnout around the country and the world, and helped them recover from burnout.
+What they all say is that feeling exhausted and without energy or drive is an alien feeling to them.
+This is because people who get burned out are not slackers—they're the hardest workers.

 With no resources left to counter the catastrophic thoughts of stress, it’s hard to contest false beliefs triggered by an ancient part of your brain that thinks you are about to die.
 Instead of being able to marshal analytical thought or physical willpower to fight back, there’s nothing, a void where the engine used to be.
 That feels very odd and fragile to people who have always had the ability to bounce back.

 The usual response is to soldier on, but that doesn’t work with burnout, since by the time you have it there are no coping resources left.
-You're left with severe fatigue and feeling that nothing really matters anymore--job, success, people you know, everything.
+You're left with severe fatigue and feeling that nothing really matters anymore—job, success, people you know, everything.
+You don't care anymore.

 The way out of burnout is to reach out.
-When we are sick, we go to the doctor, but when it comes to stress and burnout, we are reluctant to get the expertise to turn off the stress response and get healthy.
-Studies show that one of the most effective ways to overcome burnout is through stress management coaching.
-From my experience helping people escape the burnout cycle, I can tell you that the courage to reach out unlocks the door to restoring your health.
+When we are sick, we go to the doctor, but when it comes to stress and burnout, we are reluctant to get the expertise to get healthy.
+Studies show that one of the most effective ways to overcome burnout is through stress management coaching and programs.
+The courage to reach out unlocks the door to restoring health.

 Stress and burnout thrive on silence, not saying anything, because the engine of it all is thinking and rumination.
 It's ruminating over and over about a stress trigger that keeps the perceived danger alive and making your organs work overtime, even when you are sleeping.
 If you have burnout, I strongly urge you to reach out.
-We offer a free initial consultation.
-I strongly urge you to take advantage of this opportunity.
+I offer a free burnout consultation.

 When you are burned out, someone who has always hurled themselves into their work can't bear the thought of working.
 For people who have defined themselves by performance, it feels shameful.
 But it’s not.
 It’s a physical condition that has to be dealt with in the same way as other serious illnesses, by rooting out the cause and rebuilding the body and mind.

-Persistence is a great trait, but not at the expense of the immune system and organization.
-Let’s take a look at seven key signs of burnout that need to be recognized and acted upon to prevent a cascade of physical and psychological issues and bring back the joy of living.
+Persistence is a great trait, but not at the expense of your health.
+Let’s take a look at seven key clues of burnout that need to be recognized and acted upon to prevent a cascade of physical and psychological issues and bring back the joy of living.

 7 MAJOR SIGNS OF BURNOUT